aldy505/jokes-bapak2/README.md

 * [Ronny Gunawan](https://github.com/ronnygunawan) for the caching concept & ideas
 * [artileda](https://github.com/artileda) for the jokes submission
 * [elianiva](https://github.com/elianiva) for solving my SvelteKit problems
+* [kokizzu](https://github.com/kokizzu) for the dependency injection concept & ideas

 ## License

 Jokes Bapak2 API is licensed under [GNU GENERAL PUBLIC LICENSE v3 license](./LICENSE)

 ```
 Jokes Bapak2 API is a free-to-use image API of Indonesian dad jokes.
 Copyright (C) 2021-present  Jokes Bapak2 Contributors

 This program is free software: you can redistribute it and/or modify
 it under the terms of the GNU General Public License as published by
 the Free Software Foundation, either version 3 of the License, or
 (at your option) any later version.

 This program is distributed in the hope that it will be useful,
 but WITHOUT ANY WARRANTY; without even the implied warranty of
 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the
 GNU General Public License for more details.

 You should have received a copy of the GNU General Public License
 along with this program.
 If not, see <https://www.gnu.org/licenses/>.
 ```